roaga/blog/_posts/2021-6-14-An-Engineer's-Approach-to-the-Arts.md

 title: An Engineer's Approach to the Arts
 ---

-When I make art, every image, both what I'm looking at and what's on my canvas, is an evolving, dynamic structure. [[My Inspiration]]
+When I make art, every image, both what I'm looking at and what's on my canvas, is an evolving, dynamic structure.

 Take this image of a still life. ![[stillife.jpg]] Of course, the table is a structure.
 One dark plane facing us and another angled back toward the ceiling.